codersclub/DRKB/database/sybase/tsql/triggers/index.md

    /* If no default exists on column a,

-     \"if update\" is not true for column a.
+     "if update" is not true for column a.

      The trigger is not activated.*/